Somin (singer): 2016–2025: Debut with Kard

 In 2016, Somin became a member of the co-ed group Kard.
 They released three pre-debut singles before debuting on July 19, 2017, with the mini-album Hola Hola.

 In 2018, Somin was featured in a special version of Super Junior's "Lo Siento" with her fellow Kard member Jiwoo.
 She also collaborated with Pentagon's Hui in the song "Swim Good," and they performed together on Mnet's Breakers music show.

 In 2019, Somin starred along with CLC's Seungyeon, celebrity stylist Han Hye-yeon, and other models and social media influencers in the beauty-themed show Next Beauty Creator, which airs on cable channel OnStyle.
 The seven cast members uploaded a new video every Tuesday to their YouTube channel, as they battled to earn the most views and subscribers and win the title "Next Beauty Creator."
 The winner got the backing of the cable network for their work as a beauty influencer for the period of one year, including collaboration opportunities and media appearances.

+2026–present: Solo debut with Unveil

+On March 23, 2026, DSP Media announced Somin's solo debut with his first EP, titled Unveil.
+The EP was released on April 2, 2026, accompanied by the music video for its title track, "Backseat".